Key Insights from the French Market Analysis

 Energy demand and generation mix

-In October 2025, electricity consumption in France during peaks in demand averaged 52.2 GW, 1% higher than October 2024.
-Additionally, the peak in electricity demand during this month was reached on Monday 27 October, with 57.9 GW, well above the levels seen the previous month (54.2 GW).
-We are entering the annual heating season, so consumption is increasing.
+In November 2025, electricity consumption in France during peaks in demand averaged 61 GW, 1% higher than November 2024.
+Additionally, the peak in electricity demand during this month was reached on Friday 21 November, with 75.9 GW, well above the levels seen the previous month (57.9 GW).
+This peak corresponds to the arrival of the polar air mass that affected the country during the week of 17 to 24 November.
+Temperatures remained below seasonal norms and snow fell as far as the lowlands on the weekend of 22 and 23 November.

 Source: Haya Energy Solutions